 Your Research Proposal

-A good research proposal will look into the future and consider tomorrow's problems, not today's.
-If you have indentified an active research area, try to think what the next important challenge in that area might be.
-Focus on developing and exploring your ideas and proposed direction rather than discussing current trends or related work.
-One last pitfall to avoid is to simply paraphrase material collected from these web pages, this tells me very little about how imaginative you are.
+• A good research proposal will look into the future and consider tomorrow's problems, not today's.
+If you have identified an active research area, try to think what the next important challenge in that area might be.

 Useful Links